Credits & Contact

 An image of Taylor is available on her House Divided profile.

 Evans wrote several books, including Inez: A Tale of the Alamo (1855), Beulah (1859), Macaria; or Altars of Sacrifice (1864), St. Elmo (1867), Vashti; or, Until Death Us Do Part (1869), Infelice (1875), and At the Mercy of Tiberius (1887).
 Other important primary sources include Rebecca Grant Sexton’s A Southern Woman of Letters: The Correspondence of Augusta Jane Evans Wilson (2002).
 Some scholars have examined Evans’ novels, including William Perry Fidler’s Augusta Evans Wilson, 1835–1909: A Biography (1951), Drew Gilpin Faust’s “Altars of Sacrifice: Confederate Women and the Narratives of War,” Journal of American History (1990), and Anna Sophia Riepma’s Fire and Fiction: Augusta Jane Evans in Context (2000).
-In addition, Evans… Read the rest
+In addition, Evans has a profile at the online … Read the rest

 Douglass wrote Narrative of the Life of Frederick Douglass, an American Slave in 1845 and published Life and Times of Frederick Douglass in 1881.
 Other primary sources include Philip S. Foner’s Life and Writings of Frederick Douglass (1950-1975), John W. Blassingame’s The Frederick Douglass Papers: Speeches, Debates, and Interviews (1979-1992), and the Frederick Douglass Papers at the Library of Congress.

-Important secondary sources include Dickson J. Preston’s Young Frederick Douglass: The Maryland Years (1980), David W. Blight’s Frederick Douglass’ Civil War: Keeping Faith in Jubilee (1989), Frederick S. Voss, Majestic in His Wrath: A Pictorial Life of Frederick Douglass (1995), John Stauffer’s The Black Hearts of Men: Radical Abolitionists and the Transformation of… Read the rest
+Important secondary sources include Dickson J. Preston’s Young Frederick Douglass: The Maryland Years (1980), David W. Blight’s Frederick Douglass’ Civil War: Keeping Faith in Jubilee (1989), Frederick S. Voss, Majestic in His Wrath: A Pictorial Life of Frederick Douglass (1995), John Stauffer’s The Black Hearts of Men: Radical Abolitionists and the Transformation of Race (2002), and James Oakes’ The Radical … Read the rest

 Shepherd wrote several books, including The History of the English Language from the Teutonic Invasion of Britain to the close of the Georgian Era (1874),